Period drama fans just can’t get enough of the British royals!

 Beginning in 1464, The White Queen charts the story of the women caught up in the ongoing conflict for the throne during the War of the Roses.
 Rebecca Ferguson (The Greatest Showman) played Elizabeth Woodville, aka the “White Queen”, and Max Irons (Woman in Gold) played Edward IV of England.

-A sequel mini-series, titled The White Princess, aired in 2016 and a further series, called The Spanish Princess, will follow in 2018.
+A sequel mini-series, titled The White Princess, aired in 2016 and a further series, called The Spanish Princess, followed in 2018.

 The BBC adapted Hilary Mantel’s novels Wolf Hall and Bring Up the Bodies in 2015.